forbeslibrary/forbeslibrary.box/README.md

 [VirtualBox](https://www.virtualbox.org/).

 ### Setup
-To get use the command `vagrant provision` from within the forbeslibrary.box directory.
+To get started use the command `vagrant provision` from within the forbeslibrary.box directory.

 As much of the setup as possible is handled by `vagrant provision`.
 In order to avoid mixing local and remote node installations, however, the following